How to Write a Statement of Purpose in 2026

 3. Vague or clichéd language

-4. Explaining weaknesses in the wrong way
+4. Explaining weaknesses defensively

-5. Starting too early or submitting a first draft
+5. Submitting a first or second draft

 Examples by Field

-STEM (Computer Science/Engineering)
+STEM (Computer Science / Engineering)

 Humanities and Social Sciences